tuananh/awesome-makefile/README.md

 Require `awk`.
 See [`show-help.Makefile`](./show-help.Makefile).

-The magic is this 5 lines
+The magic is these 5 lines

 ```make
 help: # Display help